 Republicans were unwilling to take yes for an answer, however.
 They impeached Clinton and weaponized the filibuster and the federal debt ceiling against Obama, even as both advanced important Republican priorities.
 Now Trump and his allies have leaned on every pressure point in the electoral system to prevent the ascension of an even more conservative Democrat—an effort that was already unprecedented before Trump sent an angry mob into the halls of Congress.
 As Mitt Romney shouted at his Republican colleagues, “This is what you get!”
 A political party that stokes enthusiasm by feeding crazy lies to its followers had finally inspired insane actions to match.

-OVER AND again, and to an increasing degree, the alternation of power between two broadly similar political parties is treated as an apocalyptic emergency—and not only by the right.
+Over and again, and to an increasing degree, the alternation of power between two broadly similar political parties is treated as an apocalyptic emergency—and not only by the right.
 Liberals, too, claim to see in Trump a nigh-apocalyptic threat to US democracy.
 In a variation on the right’s xenophobia, cable news personalities and social media influencers seize on Russia’s hacking and automated trolling efforts to paint Trump as an instrument of a foreign power.

 Yet despite this apocalyptic rhetoric, in their day-to-day politicking, Democrats have mostly treated Trump as a normal president.
 They have voted for many of his cabinet and judicial picks—including Neil Gorsuch, whom Trump nominated for the Supreme Court vacancy that McConnell essentially stole from Obama—and hashed out deals on the budget and on pandemic relief with paltry results for working people.
 Even in response to extreme situations like the revelation of the child-separation policy or the prospect of a six-vote conservative Supreme Court majority, they have stuck to the normal levers of power, never threatening a government shutdown, much less attempting to mobilize public protest.
 Only when Trump personally targeted Biden in the Ukraine scandal—or again, after he threatened their personal safety through fomenting mob violence—did they move to impeach him, despite the fact that Trump openly boasted of new crimes on his now-suspended Twitter feed.